GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 When the port is unprotected (`none`), traffic is forwarded as-is.

-You can find the Protocol assignment to the right of the port specification under Vessel » Settings » Containers » Container Ports.
-It is the same for ArmadaSets, Armadas and Formations.
+You can find the Protocol assignment to the right of the port specification for your containers.

 ![game-server-ports.png](images/game-server-ports.png)

-You are only allowed to select Protection Protocols that are compatible with the selected network protocol (UDP, TCP).

 ::: warning
 The assignment triggers an immediate rollout with the new port assignment.